In this post we'll talk about your long-term vision, how to set your business goals and why it is so important to do so.

 - I specialize in creating explainer and promotional videos for startups, businesses of any size, or individuals who are passionate about using video in their marketing toolkit.
 I also teach freelancers & entrepreneurs how to grow their online business.

-- In five years I want my business to be evenly balanced between working with clients and teaching other freelancers how to grow their business.
+- In five years I want my business to be evenly balanced between working with clients, selling digital products, and teaching other freelancers how to grow their business.

 - Ultimate goal: Keep doing things I’m passionate about, while helping others succeed.
 My ultimate goal is to be able to spend more time with my family and provide them with a comfortable life, while not having to worry about money.